Sign up now to be the first in line when enrollment opens!

 weekly Live sessions

-30-minute video conference interactive small group teaching session once a week for three weeks
+30-minute video conference interactive small group teaching session twice a week for three weeks

 weekly facebook live